bXvieR1/Evolution-Sim/README.md

-Evolution simulation I made for a science assessment It's janky as hell but it works.
+Evolution simulation I made for a science assessment.
+It's janky as hell but it works.